SebastianFernandezOK/SebastianFernandezOK/README.md

 👯 I’m looking to collaborate on front-end and back-end projects

-📫 How to reach me: brantlauro@gmail.com
+📫 How to reach me: sebastianfernandez2812@gmail.com

-⚡ What I like to do: I like so much reading, basketball and skateboarding...and coding of course
+⚡ What I like to do: I like so much reading, football and skateboarding...and coding of course

 Connect with me:
 image image image image

 Languages and Tools:
-html5 css3 python javascript linux git

-BrantLauro

-Last Edited on: 05/08/2021